tap349/tap349.github.io/_posts/2018-08-29-elixir-bootleg.md

 {:toc}
 <hr>

-### release version
+### change release version

 by default project version from _mix.exs_ is used - or else it can be overriden in Bootleg config:

 ```elixir
 # config/deploy.exs